I-Corinthian/blink-core/doc/abc/uahf-technical-spec.md

 2. maximum allowed size of a single transaction shall be 1,000,000 bytes

-NOTE 1: Blocks up to and including 1,000,000 bytes in size shall be subject to existing pre-fork Bitcoin consensus rules.
+NOTE 1: Blocks up to and including 1,000,000 bytes in size shall be subject to existing pre-fork Blink consensus rules.

 NOTE 2: Transactions exceeding 100,000 bytes (100KB) shall remain
 non-standard after the activation time, meaning they will not be relayed.